enlistedmango/nm-robotwars/README.md

 I have no doubt about the code being all over the place, and I've tried to keep it as standalone as possible so far.
 The only part that's based on a framework is the `CreateUseableItem` that comes from the TMC framework that I help out with.

+There's currently a basic UI as part of the boilerplate, and to open the UI you first need to use an item, then run the command
+`/startGame`

 ---

 **_DONE_**